maryash/maryash.github.io/135/labs/lab_01.md

 ### How to compile and run programs on your own computer?

-Here are the **[instructions for Linux, Mac OS, and Windows](https://a-nikolaev.github.io/cs136/setup/)** users.
 There are three components you should make sure you have installed:
   * `g++` compiler,
   * a functioning terminal application, and
   * a good plain text editor (Gedit, Emacs, Vim, or Sublime Text) to write programs.

+If your computer OS is Linux or Mac OS, you already have everything!
+If it is Windows, please follow this excellent tutorial: [Linux on Windows Tutorial](https://okunhardt.github.io/documents/Installing_WSL.pdf) .
+OSX.
+You already have everything.
+It may come with g++ pre-installed.
 If you have it setup, this is all you need for most of the course.

 ## How to submit your programs.